 12. Defending Yourself

-Animals are rarely aggressive towards humans, and when they are it’s either because they’re very hungry or they’re terrified of you.
+Animals are rarely aggressive towards humans.
+When they are it is either because they’re very hungry or they’re terrified of you.
 More often it’s the latter.

 Going head-to-head with a wild animal is a really bad idea, so fighting is always the last thing you should resort to.
 If a bear or a deer does show signs of aggression, the best thing to do is often just to take a few slow steps back while keeping eye contact.
 This will let the animal know that you are not a threat and that it doesn’t have to risk fighting you in order to stay alive.

 If you love the outdoors, learning a few basic outdoor survival skills is imperative!
 It will also help you survive in case of an emergency.